Ceramic Dictionary

 Click on the title to see more images

 Pot lifts provide an easy method for removing thrown pots from the wheel without damage.
-They are made from, rust-free, high-strength aircraft aluminum alloy and are available in three sizes to fit a wide range of pottery shapes.
+They are made from stainless, high-strength aircraft aluminum alloy and are available in three sizes to fit a wide range of pottery shapes.

 ca: POTS